baraarami/reading-notes/Programming with JavaScript.md

 # Before you learn how to read and write the javascript language itself , you need to becone familiar with some key concepts
 in computer programing . they will be converedin three sections:
 * A :
 What is a consipt and hoe do I creat one ?
 * B :
- how do computers fit in with the world around them ?
+How do computers fit in with the world around them ?
 * C :
- how do I write a script for a web page ?
+How do I write a script for a web page ?

  # what is script ?